Lakers Rumors: Coach Luke Walton Hints At Plan To Make Major Lineup Changes After Embarrassing Loss To Cavs

 It’s understandable why the Los Angeles Lakers have struggled in the past few games.
 They are currently playing without the best basketball player on the planet, LeBron James, who suffered a groin injury in their Christmas day faceoff against the reigning NBA champions, Golden State Warriors.
 However, it’s definitely unforgivable when the Lakers lost to a team who’s also playing without their lone superstar and holds the league’s worst record.

 On Sunday night, the Lakers suffered a massive defeat from the hands of LeBron James’ former team, the Cavaliers.
-The Lakers let the Cavaliers take the lead earlier in the game and failed to become consistent with their performance on both ends of the floor.
-In a post-game interview, Lakers Head Coach Luke Walton was clearly unhappy with his team’s performance and hinted at their plan to make major lineup changes in the upcoming games.
+The Lakers let the Cavaliers take the lead early in the game and failed to become consistent with their performance on both ends of the floor.
+In a post-game interview, Lakers Head Coach Luke Walton was clearly unhappy with his team’s performance and hinted at their plan to make major lineup changes in upcoming games.

 “We might have to do something to the starting lineup right now,” Walton said.
 “Every game it feels like we’re giving up 30 points in the first quarter, so we’ll take a closer look at that.
 I really thought we’d come out with a little better energy.
 By the end of the games we’re doing a really nice job of stabilizing our defense and getting the stops we need, but we can’t just keep giving up 30 points to start the games.
 We’ll take a look at that and possibly make a change for Tuesday.”